 Eight miles south of the city of Portland in picturesque Cape Elizabeth is Crescent Beach State Park.
 Popham Beach State Park is a 3-mile expanse of sand at the mouth of the Kennebec River.
 In 1607, British settlers founded the Popham Colony here, but they didn’t stay.
 They built the Virginia, the New World’s first sailing ship, to return to England — starting the long tradition of boat building on the Kennebec River.
 Today, you can see lighthouses offshore, guarding the mouth of the Kennebec, and you can walk out to Fox Island at low tide.

 Massachusetts offers dozens of beaches all along its coastline.
-North of Boston, there’s Crane Beach in Ipswich with famous fried clam restaurants nearby, Singing Beach in Manchester (named for its unusual sand which squeaks or "sings" beneath your feet), and Good Harbor in Gloucester.
+North of Boston, there’s Crane Beach in Ipswich with famous fried clam restaurants nearby, Singing Beach in Manchester (named for its unusual sand that squeaks or "sings" beneath your feet), and Good Harbor in Gloucester.
 The south coast offers spectacular beaches, both on and off the beaten path.
 Horseneck Beach State Reservation in Westport Point, one of the most popular facilities in the Massachusetts state parks system, offers nearly 600 acres of barrier beach and salt marsh.

 Further east are all the hidden inlets and coves of Buzzards Bay, just waiting to be explored.
 One of the top beach destinations in the United States, Cape Cod and the Islands offer more than 100 public beaches.
 The northern bay side of the Cape is ideal for families with young children, while the ocean-side beaches offer roaring surf.
 Riding high among America’s top ten beaches is Coast Guard Beach, one of several that are part of the Cape Cod National Seashore.
 Some visitors come to swim and picnic, others to spot wildlife, such as the piping plover.
 Many just want to savor the stunning seascape of dunes, broad shoreline and Atlantic Ocean.

 The scenic beaches on the islands of Martha’s Vineyard and Nantucket, just off Cape Cod, have long been firm favorites with the summer crowds and celebrities.
 Catch the regular passenger ferry from Falmouth, Hyannis, Nantucket, New Bedford and Woods Hole (Massachusetts), Quonset Point (Rhode Island), Montauk and New York City (New York).
 Read more about Massachusetts beaches and Massachusetts in summer.
-See this helpful map of Cape Cod and Island beaches.

 Newport, the city by the sea, is home to many public beaches, such as Easton’s Beach (known as First Beach) with concession stands, bumper boats, antique carousel, playground, bathrooms & showers and the Save the Bay Exploration Center.
 The lapping waves at Gooseberry Beach on Ocean Drive and Third Beach in Middletown are perfect for a relaxing swim.